King Charles III addresses German parliament, meets Scholz - Local News 8

 “A king isn’t elected,” Korte told public broadcaster ZDF.
 “He can obviously speak everywhere and is very welcome, including by me, but I think that particularly in the Bundestag, which is about representing the people, it’s not really appropriate to have a monarch speak.”

-Charles has spoken to the Bundestag before, at a commemorative event held by the German War Graves Commission in 2020, though he was still the Prince of Wales at the time.
+Charles has spoken to the Bundestag before, at an event in 2020 commorating the victims of World War II, though he was still the Prince of Wales at the time.

 Before his speech Charles met briefly with German Chancellor Olaf Scholz and visited a farmers market in Berlin.

-After his speech, Charles and Camilla are scheduled to meet with refugees and British and German military personnel stationed near Berlin before visiting an organic farm.
-They plan to be in Hamburg on Friday.
+After his speech, Charles and Camilla are scheduled to meet with refugees and U.K. and German military personnel stationed near Berlin before visiting an organic farm.